internetarchive/dweb-mirror/INSTALLATION-work.md

 and then run `sudo iiab` to continue the installation.

 * Update of OS was quick as it probably duplicated the step in the auto-setup above
-* expect it to fail, and keep running `sudo iiab` to get it to complete.
+* expect the isntall to fail, and keep running `sudo iiab` to get it to complete.
 * It will prompt to reset password from default `iiab-admin/g0admin`
 * In theory it enables SSH, but sometimes after the OS upgrade to enable it I've had to:
   * login from an attached keyboard,